Offer, confirmation and registration - LPC

 Please note that, in accordance with the Consumer Protection (Distance Selling) Regulations 2000, you have fourteen days from the time we receive your acceptance and deposit in which to cancel your acceptance.
 After such time your deposit will become non-refundable.

 All acceptances will be acknowledged by email.
-We will contact you at various points over the summer by post and email, so it is important to inform us if you change either address.
+We will contact you at various points over the summer by email, so it is important to inform us if you change your contact details.
 You will receive regular updates on the School, the course and the wider University regularly over the coming months.

 Once you have accepted your place you will need to provide proof that you meet the conditions of your offer before you will be invited to register.
 If you are an international student and require a Tier 4 visa it is important you do this as early as possible as you cannot apply for a visa until we have proof that you meet the entry conditions.

-This means you need to send us a copy of your full LLB or GDL results transcript showing you achieved the conditions set out in your offer letter as soon as it is available and no later then 30 July 2018 (for international students) or 24 August 2018 (for home/ EU students)
+This means you need to send us a copy of your full LLB or GDL results transcript showing you achieved the conditions set out in your offer letter as soon as it is available and no later than 29th July 2019 (for international students) or 27th August 2019 (for home/EU students).

 This should be sent to firstname.lastname@example.org or by post to the Admissions Office, The City Law School, 4 Gray's Inn Place, London, WC1R 5DX.